Menu Pricing of Large Language Models: Contractible Tasks

 \subsection{Binary Types}

-Let there be only two types, $\wone$ and $\wtwo$, which occur with prior probabilities $f_1$ and $f_2$ respectively.
+Alternatively, let there be only two types, $\wone$ and $\wtwo$, which occur with prior strictly positive probabilities $f_1$ and $f_2$, respectively.
 In this case, the optimal mechanism depends on what happens if the seller attempts to extract the first-best level of surplus, that is, if she offers a menu containing the efficient amounts of tokens for each type with prices equal to their respective added values.
-If this menu is incentive compatible, then it is clearly optimal, and we associate label $H$ with the type with higher payment.
-If this menu is not incentive compatible, then we associate label $H$ with the type whose incentive constraint is violated and label $L$ with the other type.
+If this menu is incentive compatible, then it is clearly optimal, and we call the type with the higher payment ``high'' and associate the label $H$ with it.
+If this menu is not incentive compatible, then we call ``high'' the type whose incentive constraint is violated.
+We call the other type ``low'' and associate the label $L$ with it.

-We then obtain a precise characterization for our payoff structure. \begin{proposition}[Binary Types] In the optimal menu, either (i) the seller extracts full surplus, or (ii) the token allocation is efficient with respect to virtual types $\varphi(\wH)=\wH$ and $\varphi(\wL)=\wL-\frac{f_H}{f_L}(\wH-\wL)$. \end{proposition} \begin{proof} A recent result by \cite{hasi24} on the structure of binding constraints for two buyer types in general screening problems establishes that, in the optimal menu: either (i) the seller extracts full surplus; or (ii) the incentive constraint of type $\wH$ and the individual rationality constraint of type $\wL$ bind.
-In either case, type $\wH$ is served the efficient allocation.
+To design an optimal menu, it is important to determine which type out of $\wone$ and $\wtwo$ is high and which one is low.
+If $\wtwo$ dominates $\wone$ for every task, then it is clearly high; alternatively, the types are in some sense horizontally differentiated and the distinction is less clear.
+However, it turns out that the ranking can be derived from the aggregate types, and the optimal menu admits a simple characterization.

+\begin{proposition}[Binary Types] The high type is the one with the higher aggregate type, i.e., $\theta(\wH)\geq\theta(\wL)$.
+In the optimal menu, the token allocation of $\wH$ is always efficient.
+If